-The 1800 census for Georgia, Kentucky, New Jersey, Tennessee and Virginia were lost as well as the Indiana, Mississippi and Northwest territories (only Washington County records from the Northwest territory survived).
+Original records of the 1800 census from Georgia, Kentucky, New Jersey, Tennessee and Virginia were lost as well as records from Indiana, Mississippi and Northwest Territories.

-With the invention of the cotton gin (short for engine), cotton grew into the most important harvest in the US during the turn of the 19th century.
-Production of cotton grew astronomically in the coming decades, the system profiting even further by way of slave labor.
-By 1860, one third of the Southern population, or 4 million people, in the US would be enslaved.
+With the invention of the cotton gin (short for engine), cotton grew into the most important crop in the US by the turn of the 19th century.
+Production of cotton grew astronomically in the coming decades, and was further aided by the growth of slave labor.
+By 1860, one third of the Southern population, or four million people, in the US were enslaved.